dh-atlas/white-book/Whitebook.md

 **Strengths**

 * The software is freely available and open-source, promoting accessibility and collaboration.
-* Its modular and well-documented source code encourages reuse and customization.
+* Its modular and well-documented source code encourages reuse and customisation.
 * It leverages standard web technologies and seamlessly integrates existing tools, enhancing its versatility and compatibility.
+* The client-only model, combined with the use of standard web technologies, makes EVT-based editions accessible in the long term since they require little or no maintenance.
-* It is registered in an interoperable Open Access  institutional repository (Archivio Istituzionale AperTO \- University of Torino) and therefore included in scientific knowledge graphs such as OpenAIRE[^108]
+* It is registered in an interoperable Open Access  institutional repository (Archivio Istituzionale AperTO \- University of Torino) and therefore included in scientific knowledge graphs such as OpenAIRE.[^114]

 **Improvements**

-* Include a detailed description of data extraction and modeling in the documentation.
+* Include a detailed description of data extraction and modelling in the documentation.
 * Provide external developers with a complete release and change history.
-* Provide software contribution guidelines.
+* Provide software contribution guidelines (addressed in EVT 3.0).

 ### **References** {#references-10}

-Del Turco, Roberto Rosselli.
+Rosselli Del Turco, Roberto.
 2019\.
-‘Designing an Advanced Software Tool for Digital Scholarly Editions: The Inception and Development of EVT (Edition Visualization Technology).’ *Textual Cultures* 12 (2): 91–111.
+‘Designing an Advanced Software Tool for Digital Scholarly Editions: The Inception and Development of EVT (Edition Visualisation Technology).’ *Textual Cultures* 12 (2): 91–111.

-Del Turco, Roberto Rosselli, Chiara Di Pietro, and Chiara Martignano.
+Rosselli Del Turco, Roberto, Chiara Di Pietro, and Chiara Martignano.
 2019\.
 ‘Progettazione e implementazione di nuove funzionalità per EVT 2: lo stato attuale dello sviluppo.’ *Umanistica Digitale* 3 (7). [https://doi.org/10.6092/issn.2532-8816/9322](https://doi.org/10.6092/issn.2532-8816/9322).

 ## **Voyant Tools** {#voyant-tools}

 Voyant Tools ([https://voyant-tools.org/](https://voyant-tools.org/)) is a web-based environment for text reading and analysis.
-First released in 2016, the software was designed and developed by Stéfan Sinclair, building on existing text analysis tools (HyperPo[^109] and Taporware).[^110] Following Sinclair's passing in 2020, Geoffrey Rockwell of the University of Alberta now leads the project, supported by Andrew MacDonald as principal programmer and Cecily Raynor at McGill University.
+First released in 2016, the software was designed and developed by Stéfan Sinclair, building on existing text analysis tools (HyperPo[^115] and Taporware).[^116] Following Sinclair’s passing in 2020, Geoffrey Rockwell of the University of Alberta now leads the project, supported by Andrew MacDonald as principal programmer and Cecily Raynor at McGill University.

 Voyant Tools aims to facilitate reading and interpretive practices for both the general public and digital humanities scholars.
 The software’s interface is available in English and thirteen other languages.
-Its open-source code is available on GitHub[^111] under a GPL3 license, with the latest version (2.6.17) released in September 2024\.
+Its open-source code is available on GitHub[^117] under a GPL3 licence, with the latest version (2.6.17) released in September 2024\.

 To use Voyant Tools, users can paste or upload texts or collections in various formats (plain text, HTML, XML, PDF, RTF, MS Word, and Pages) on the software’s landing page.
 Multiple URLs to textual resources can also be inserted.

-After tokenizing and analyzing the textual materials, the application displays results in a graphical interface with a “default skin” — a set of default tools including word distribution graphs, a word cloud visualizing the most frequent words, and a summary providing information such as word count and distinctive words.
+After tokenising and analysing the textual materials, the application displays results in a graphical interface with a “default skin” — a set of default tools including word distribution graphs, a word cloud visualising the most frequent words, and a summary providing information such as word count and distinctive words.
 Users can choose from 29 different tools to display in the GUI.
 These tools interact: clicking an element in one tool updates the information in others.
 Users can search the corpus using various tools, and export the tools and displayed data as HTML snippets for embedding in external web pages.

 Uploaded texts and collections are cached on the software’s servers for about a month.
 This allows users to bookmark and share URLs referring to a text collection, enabling multiple users to work on the same texts across different sessions.
 Voyant provides basic access management features to control who can access a given text collection.
 For those preferring local use, VoyantServer — a standalone version — allows running Voyant Tools without storing documents on the software’s server.